Add To Favorites

 What’s the solution to soil pollution?
 From where does it come?
 Find out what you can do to preserve and protect the Earth.

-Choose one solution---something you feel strongly about and can do to help reduce soil pollution.
+Students choose one solution---something you feel strongly about and can do to help reduce soil pollution.
 Draw a vivid scene and clearly worded poster with Crayola® Erasable Colored Pencils.
 Show how we all can care for the environment.

 Use the erasers to create special effects, such as windows in a factory.
 Take color away to create striking words or a large NO symbol.
 Remove color and replace it with another.
-Add texture and shading to your drawing by erasing, too.
+Add texture and shading to the drawing by erasing, too.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho